luminus-framework/luminus/resources/md/profiles.md

 * +cucumber - a profile for cucumber with clj-webdriver
 * +swagger - adds support for [Swagger-UI](https://github.com/swagger-api/swagger-ui) using the [compojure-api](https://github.com/metosin/compojure-api) library
 * +sassc - adds support for [SASS/SCSS](http://sass-lang.com/) files using [SassC](https://github.com/sass/sassc) command line compiler
+* +uberwar - add support of building WAR archives for deployment to servers such as Apache Tomcat

 To add a profile simply pass it as an argument after your application name, eg: